 Charity is good thing.
 It's a nice thing.
 And is certainly does start at home, at least in this particular case.
 I finally decided it was time to straighten up.
 Really straighten up.
 It was time to have a dinning room that would function as a room where one could eat on a table rather than function as a room where one stacks junk mail, mail mail, magazines, and stores a variety of boxes packed and otherwise.

-This may have been prompted by my brother's sigh at my current chaos at a recent visit.
+This may have been prompted by my friend's sigh at my current chaos at a recent visit.
 Or it may just be possible that the prospect of my not moving anytime soon motivated this call to cleaning action.
 You see previous occasions of critical clutter mass seemed to coincidentally coincide with my moving to a new locale.
 So when things were out of control I merely had to pack everything up and move.
 Every time this happened there would always be a box or few that would remain unopened at the new location.
 Either there wasn't room, time or inclination to unpack the boxes.
 Frequently the boxes would have papers I needed to sort through and that's just not my favorite thing.

 Anyway, theoretically, eventually the relevance of these chronically unpacked boxes would diminish with each move to such a point that unpacking these boxes would become unnecessary.
 It's an unconscious pack rat theory.
 I suppose that some mathematically equivalency would result when the number of unpacked boxes reached a certain critical number.
 However, statistical eventualities aside, curiosity would likely get the better of me.
 And why does curiosity get the better of one and not the worst?
 Curiously influenced, I would probably end up unpacking the boxes even if I could find my index of numbered box contents.
 Did I forget to mention the numbering system?
 Because even if you know what's in the box you still want to see it or see how much of it there is or at least I do.

 As I am quite content to stay put right where I am and as my clutter had reached a frightening level, I faced the very real options of being found underneath a mound of aging papers in 50 years or cleaning up.
 It was a difficult decision.
-In my defense I must protest that I don' t know anyone working from home to have a totally tidy house unless they have a full time maid.
+In my defense I must protest that I don't know anyone working from home to have a totally tidy house unless they have a full time maid.

 I stack the bags of magazines in my entry area out of context that series of words could sound inappropriate.
 It's too small to be considered a hall, perhaps entryway is more descriptive.
 I realize I'm digging a hole here there I go again.
 Moving on.
 The point is the stacks of magazines are out of the dinning room.
 This singular step makes a huge difference.
 Chairs can now move in and out freely about the table.
 This is really interesting.
 My dog discovers the immense joy of sticking her face through the blinds to gaze upon the front yard.
 Who knew straightening up could be this fun for my dog?